josmar-crwdstffng/angular/aio/content/guide/aot-compiler.md

 </code-example>

-You can call the `wrapInArray` in a metadata definition because it returns the value of an expression that conforms to the compiler's restrictive JavaScript subset.
+You can call the `wrapInArray` in a metadata definition because it returns the value of an expression that conforms to the restrictive JavaScript subset of the compiler.

 You might use  `wrapInArray()` like this: